 - Elements are the specific configurations of sound recordings for various uses.
 Examples include multi-track masters, mix master versions, instrument stems, surround mixes, TV mixes, instrumental mixes and the like.
 Elements are typically described by their designation, configuration, title, data carrier and format, and file type; and

 - Files are the actual data items associated with the project.
 These files can be any type, but are usually either audio, image or data files.
-A RIN file only contains information about the file itself (i.e. the location, the file name, the format and, potentially, a hash sum); the content of file itself is not part of the RIN file.
+A RIN file only contains information about the file itself (i.e. the location, the file name, the format and, potentially, a hash sum); the actual file itself is not part of the RIN file.

 It is important to stress, that while a RIN file can contain all of the individual data items listed above it does not have to contain all of this information.
 In many situations, it may not be applicable to assign a key signature to a sound recording resource or it may not be known who was attending a specific session.
 Conversely, the RIN capabilities are extended to incorporate the ability to provide as granular metadata as possible, as long as it adheres to the RIN standard.